-This proposal has the potential to affect large and small businesses that emit NO2, SO2 and lead similarly.
+This proposal has the potential to affect large and small businesses that emit nitrogen dioxide, sulfur dioxide and lead similarly.
 This is because the size of a business may not correlate with the emission rates associated with its permitted activities.
-Small businesses with high emission rates will be subject to the same costs as large businesses with the same high emissions rates.
+Small businesses with high emission rates would be subject to the same costs as large businesses with the same high emissions rates.

 Impact on large businesses (all businesses that are not small businesses below)

-Major new or modified sources such as natural gas electrical generating facilities and data storage and processing server farm centers with multiple back-up diesel generators may need to conduct a Prevention of Significant Deterioration analysis to determine whether they exceed the new one-hour primary NO2 and SO2 standards, and under some circumstances may need to purchase monitoring equipment necessary to demonstrate compliance with the standards.
-Existing facilities currently subject to NO2 or SO2 monitoring requirements may be able to use their existing monitoring equipment to demonstrate compliance with any new air quality analysis modeling requirements.
-Monitoring costs associated with newly constructed sources are dependent on the applicable requirements associated with the facility design.
+Major new or modified sources such as natural gas electrical generating facilities and data storage and processing server farm centers with multiple back-up diesel generators may need to conduct a Prevention of Significant Deterioration analysis to determine whether they exceed the new one-hour primary nitrogen dioxide and sulfur dioxide standards, and under some circumstances may need to purchase monitoring equipment necessary to demonstrate compliance with the standards.
+Existing facilities currently subject to nitrogen dioxide or sulfur dioxide monitoring requirements may be able to use existing monitoring equipment to demonstrate compliance with any new air quality analysis modeling requirements.
+Monitoring costs associated with newly-constructed sources are dependent on the applicable requirements associated with the facility design.
 DEQ will work with new sources to determine the monitoring needs of a proposed facility.

 Impact on small businesses (those with 50 or fewer employees) ORS 183.336